davidtchiu/davidtchiu.github.io/teaching/cs261/lab3.lib/index.md

 - Fill in the code in the `LibraryBook` constructor that takes four parameters for input: author, title, ISBN number, and call number.

 - Override the `toString()` method, which should now return the "pretty" String from `Book` (that is, you should *call* Book's `toString()` method) and concatenate the call number to the end of it.
+Are you able to test  `toString()` in this class?
+Why or why not?

-- Override the `boolean equals(Object other)` method (also inherited from the root `Object` class).
-This method returns true if the current library book's call number matches the call number of the other library book.
-You must down-cast other to a `LibraryBook` type before you can access its call number.
-Keep in mind, for later, that only the call numbers need to match for two books to be equal.
+- Override the `boolean equals(Object other)` method.
+Like `toString()`,  this method is also inherited from the root `Object` class.
+However, the one defined there is too vague... we need to override it so that we can define what it means for two library books to be equal.
+This method should return `true` if the current library book's call number matches the call number of the other library book.
+You must first down-cast the input parameter `other` to a `LibraryBook` type before you can access its call number.

+  - (Keep in mind, for later, that only the call numbers need to match for two library  books to be "equal.")

 - Now notice that there are three abstract methods without implementations.
 They are described, as follows: